jashvanth370/jashvanth370/README.md

 Undergraduate Software Engineer

-Passionate about building modern web and mobile applications, exploring cloud solutions, and contributing to open-source projects.
-Currently gaining hands-on experience as an Intern Software Engineer at Boffo System Labs, where I work on real-world projects involving authentication, cloud services, and full-stack development.
+Software Engineer specializing in Angular and .NET, with professional experience in authentication systems, cloud services, and full-stack development gained at Boffo System Labs.
+Driven by a passion for building reliable, modern applications.
+Currently open to full-time opportunities.

 <picture>